 But if you’re not familiar with Dexter you might be asking yourself how many seasons are there, how many episodes do I need to watch, and when should you watch the continuation series?!
 Well, don’t worry, because in this post I am providing you with all those answers, in one easily accessible guide.

-Understanding Dexter and Dexter: New Blood
+Understanding Dexter

 As noted above, Dexter began in 2006 when the first episode, ‘Dexter’, made its debut.
 This episode introduced Dexter Morgan, and set up the core concept of the show, captivating audiences in the process.